Houston labor certification attorney

-The PERM process requires the petitioning employer to conduct a series of recruitment activities to test the job market prior to filing the application.
+The process by itself requires the petitioning employer to conduct a series of recruitment activities to test the job market prior to filing the application.
 If no qualified and willing applicant (US citizen or Permanent Resident) is found through the recruitment process, the employer will be able to submit the PERM Labor Certification online.

-Recruitment and other supporting documents are not submitted at the time of filing of the Form ETA-9089.
+Recruitment and other supporting documents are not submitted at the time of filing of Form ETA-9089.
 However, the petitioning employer is required to attest that all supporting documents are ready and available prior to filing.
 If the Department of Labor (DOL) should audit the employer, all recruitment documents must be presented to DOL within 30 days.

 An electronically filed PERM Labor Certification application may be adjudicated in approximately 45-60 days according to the Department of Labor (DOL) regulations.
-However, most filed PERM applications will be adjudicated in more than 45-60 days.
+However, most filed applications will be adjudicated in more than 45-60 days.

 Who needs a PERM Labor Certification?